[ Page 4 ]

 Fringe Festival 2019.
 The Gemini Collective.

-also come to represent the hopes and dreams of millions of children
+has also come to represent the hopes and dreams of millions of

-throughout the modern world.
-Every day thousands of paper crane
+children throughout the modern world.
+Every day thousands of paper

-arrive to be placed on her statue from children around the world.
+crane arrive to be placed on her statue from children around the

-Sadako Sasaki's 'Thousand Cranes' stands as a symbol, a vital symbol
+world.
+Sadako Sasaki's 'Thousand Cranes' stands as a symbol, a vital

-musical version of Sadako Sasaki's story is a truly marvelous.
-This
+new musical version of Sadako Sasaki's story is a truly marvelous.

-is mainly due to its poignancy, as well as its elegant, sophisticated
+This is mainly due to its poignancy, as well as its elegant,

-and imaginative realization in this production, as envisaged by Sarah
+sophisticated and imaginative realization in this production, as

 (co-Director/Designer) and Jennifer Trijo (Musical